zalando/riptide/riptide-failsafe/README.md

 You can use `org.springframework.http.client.ClientHttpRequestFactory` configuration to set up proper connection timeout, socket timeout and connection time to live.
-In addition you can use `FailsafePlugin` with `dev.failsafe.Timeout` policy to control the entire duration: from sending the request to processing the response.
-See the use cases in `FailsafePluginTimeoutTest` test.
+In addition you can use `FailsafePlugin` with `dev.failsafe.Timeout` policy to control the entire duration from sending the request to processing the response.
+See the use cases in the `FailsafePluginTimeoutTest` test.

 Configuration example:
 ```java